 What Do People Do On US Constitution Day and Citizenship Day?

-Although September 17th is not a federal holiday it is still encouraged that all citizens observe this very important day in America’s history in some way or another.
+Although September 17th is not a federal holiday it is still encouraged that all citizens observe this very important day in America’s history.
+You can do this in a number of ways.

 What Can You Do On This Day?

 The President may also request that people observe this event within their community.
-Places where events could take place could include in schools or churches.
+Places, where events could take place, could include schools or churches.

-So this programming will teach the significance of this date in American history, as well as the formation and signing of the Constitution and also who the founding fathers were.
+So, this programming will teach the significance of this date in American history.
+As well as that the formation and signing of the Constitution, and also who the founding fathers were.

 Did You Know About Australian Citizenship Day?

-Well as a genealogist I am interested about history and also I am curious to find out everything that I possibly can out about my ancestors.
+Well as a genealogist I am interested in history and also I am curious to find out everything that I possibly can out about my ancestors.

 At least that is what happened to me!